Advertisement

 - Longevity: The last parameter considered while making this list was to look at their career longevity, how long these players played in the league at the highest level.

-Who are the All-Time Great African Premier League Players?
+Who are the Greatest African Players in Premier League History?

 This detailed list of the best African players in Premier League gives a snippet of the career of African players in Premier League history and why they were given a particular rank in the list.